simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docstring_util.md

 **[Returns]**

 - `result`: bool
-  - This function return True if a specified line is example section's output line.
+  - This function returns True if a specified line is an example section's output line.

 ## `_is_hyphens_line` function docstring